leipzig/fcs_batch_titration/README.md

 # What is this
 batch-titration is a container allows for one or more fcs files to be automatically processed (using AWS Batch or other runners).
-It consists of and R packages, some scripts, and a Dockerfile.
+It consists of an R package, some scripts, and a Dockerfile.
 It produces an html document.

 # How to dockerize batch-titration
 ```